lsst-sqre/sqr-097/index.md

 Also, we need to ensure that the Kafka producer and consumer can interact with the cloud idfs.

-### 6.6 Failed queries
+### Failed queries

 Failed synchronous queries need to be written out as proper VOTable results with error status and messages contained as per the IVOA spec.
-In this design, probably the best way to handle this is to have QServ include any error messages in the job_status event, and then have the TAP service update the UWS job with this error message.
-In the case of a synchronous query the TAP service will then have to generate the VOTable which will contain this error message it got from the job_status event.
+In this design, probably the best way to handle this is to have QServ include any error messages in the lsst.tap.job-status event, and then have the TAP service update the UWS job with this error message.
+In the case of a synchronous query the TAP service will then have to generate the VOTable which will contain this error message it got from the lsst.tap.job-status event.

-### 6.7 Datalink access_urls
+### Datalink access_urls

 As mentioned above, we need to figure out a way to provide the base URL to QServ so that it can use this in the access_url field of the VOTable.
 This implies some additional logic in QServ to know when to format the results of a query and overwrite the access_url field with the base URL provided.

-A simple approach would be that when QServ receives a run_query event that contains a base URL, it will use this base URL to overwrite the access_url.
+A simple approach would be that when QServ receives a lsst.tap.job-run event that contains a base URL, it will use this base URL to overwrite the access_url.

 In other words the TAP service already knows that it wants the results